Sunday, November 24, 2024

 Deep in the ravine, as sunlight squeezes between the trees, I marvel at its steep walls.
 While climbing a hill on the return to my launch point, my heart races to well over 100 beats a minute.
 Under fire and carrying equipment, soldiers attacked here?
 What bravery.

-In and above the ravine, I discover gifts from nature.
+In the ravine and above it on the ridge, I discover gifts from nature.
 A spectacular, red leaf among drab surroundings.
-Brilliant, green moss on a large, gray stone.
+Brilliant, green moss on a large, gray rock.
 A decaying, rusty brown stump.
-A single, cackling bird and a curious squirrel.
+A single, cackling bird and a bouncy squirrel.

 Maybe I should disappear into Dill Branch Ravine more often.